Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 - ✅ Revolut integration — automatic sync

-- ✅ AI categorization — understands Polish merchants (Biedronka, Żabka, Allegro)
+- ✅ AI categorization — trained on Polish merchants (Biedronka, Żabka, Allegro, InPost, Orlen)

-- ✅ Net worth tracking — everything in one dashboard
+- ✅ Net worth tracking — everything in one dashboard: banks, investments, crypto, bonds, liabilities

-- ✅ Financial Freedom Runway — unique metric showing months of freedom
+- ✅ Financial Freedom Runway — unique metric showing how many months you could live without working

 Weaknesses